 There is currently no closing date set for receiving applications, as submissions will be taken on a rolling basis.

-Intending applicants can view a full outline of the Innovation Fund process via the Information Kit.
-Click here to commence an Innovation Fund Online Form Application.
+Intending applicants can view a full outline of the Innovation Fund process via the Innovation Fund Info and Application Kit Click here to commence an Innovation Fund Online Form Application.